dddrrreee/cs140e-25win/labs/7-uart/README.md

 A possibly-nasty issue:

-  1. If you test using the bootloader (recommended!), that code obviously already initializes the UART.
+  1. Given that we load all the programs using the bootloader, that code obviously already initializes the UART.
 As a result, your code might appear to work when it does not.

   2. To get around this issue, when everything seems to work, change the `Makefile` to use `output-test-1-hello-disable.c`.